Some strange things

 and OS put it back in service.
 Now

 module's inner frame had broken an inch or two

 weak display frame on this particular model

-has generated some complaints online.)
-Client
+has generated many complaints.)
+Client was

-was present when we removed the back and
+present when we removed the back and

-discovered a long-dried spill.
+discovered what you see below.
 All bets are

 Using an external monitor, we managed to boot